Kennedy Award

 ABOUT DR. KENNEDY

 In his most recent research, he extends his interest in risk assessment, focusing on crime mapping and the development (with Joel Caplan) of risk terrain modeling (RTM) for use by public safety agencies in preventing crime.
 RTM is currently used around the world to help identify high risk locations and respond through problem solving designed to address local issues.
 The RTM research has been published in major criminology journals, has received awards from ACJS, the Rutgers Newark Chancellor’s office, and the International Association of Crime Analysts.
 This work has been recently extended to apply to innovations in data informed community engagement (DICE).
-This work has been implemented in the Newark Public Safety Collaborative, of which Dr. Kennedy is a faculty advisor.
+This work has been implemented in the Newark Public Safety Collaborative, of which Dr. Kennedy is Co-Executive Director.